Spain to lift suspension of AstraZeneca vaccine for second dose in people under 60

-Healthcare & PharmaceuticalsSpain to lift suspension of AstraZeneca vaccine for second dose in people under 60

-Spain will allow people under age 60 who have received a first dose of AstraZeneca Plc's (AZN.L) COVID-19 vaccine to receive their second inoculation either with the AstraZeneca drug or with Pfizer Inc's (PFE.N) vaccine, Health Minister Carolina Darias said on Wednesday.
+MADRID (Reuters) - Spain will allow people under age 60 who have received a first dose of AstraZeneca Plc’s COVID-19 vaccine to receive their second inoculation either with the AstraZeneca drug or with Pfizer Inc’s vaccine, Health Minister Carolina Darias said on Wednesday.

 “It is an exception due to the extraordinary circumstances,” Darias told a news conference.